-The founder, Dr. Bae is a mother of two young men.
+Founder Dr. Bae is a mother of two young men.
 One of her sons, Eugene, is a person with autism.
 Ever since her son's diagnosis, she has spent her life fighting for individuals with disabilities and their families.
-She earned her Ph.D. in special education from the Teachers College at Columbia University, and MA in Business Education from NYU.
+She earned her Ph.D. in special education from the Teachers College at Columbia University, and a MA in Business Education from NYU.
 She is the former President of KABHA and a faculty member of the Teachers College.
 Dr. Bae initiated the first parent education programs for Korean-American families with a NYS DDPC grant.

 Hae Li Her

-Hae Li Her studied at John Jay College of Criminal Justice (CUNY), majoring in Forensic Psychology and minoring in Human Service.
-Through Peer Counseling Program, an intensive, selective training program, she has been trained various communication and interaction skills as well as the knowledge related to ethical and legal issues in human interactions as an organizer.
+Hae Li Her studied at the John Jay College of Criminal Justice (CUNY), majoring in Forensic Psychology and minoring in Human Service.
+Through the Peer Counseling Program, an intensive, selective training program, she has been trained in various communication and interaction skills as well as the knowledge related to ethical and legal issues in human interactions as an organizer.
 She also has worked as a Consul Associate at the Consulate General of the Republic of Korea in New York.
 She has extensive experiences in translation, official reporting procedures, community data collection, and collaboration with people in the community.

 Tina Kim Shek

 Parent Project Coordinator